Wieslauterbahn: Development under the German Reichsbahn (1920–1945)

-On April 1, 1920, the line became the property of the Deutsche Reichsbahn.
+On 1 April 1920 the line became the property of the Deutsche Reichsbahn.
 In 1922, the line was incorporated into the newly founded Reichsbahndirektion Ludwigshafen.
-After the start of the Ruhr War, the French military took over the operation of the railroads in the occupied territories at the beginning of 1923.
-This government operation also affected the branch line in the Wieslautertal and lasted until November 15, 1924.
+After the start of the Ruhr War, the French military took over the operation of the railways in the occupied territories at the beginning of 1923.
+This government operation also affected the branch line in the Wieslautertal and lasted until 15 November 1924.

 At the instigation of the French military, which operated a camp in Ludwigswinkel as part of the Allied occupation of the Rhineland, the short-lived Wasgauwaldbahn, which began in Bundenthal, was built from 1920.
 The original plan was to build it in standard gauge as a continuation of the Wieslauterbahn via Niederschlettenbach-Nothweiler-Schönau-Fischbach; the Reichsschatzministerium only allowed a narrow-gauge version for cost reasons.

 In 1935, the Reichsbahn modernized the line.
 Among other things, the en route stations received new signaling technology with mechanical Bruchsal-type signal boxes.
-As part of the dissolution of the Ludwigshafen Reichsbahn Directorate, the line came under the jurisdiction of the Saarbrücken Directorate on May 1, 1936.
-The railroad line was used to transport materials and workers for the construction of the Westwall, and a railroad gun was also placed at Hinterweidenthal Ort station.
+As part of the dissolution of the Ludwigshafen Reichsbahn Directorate, the line came under the jurisdiction of the Saarbrücken Directorate on 1 May 1936.
+The railway was used to transport materials and workers for the construction of the Westwall, and a railway gun was also placed at Hinterweidenthal Ort station.
 With the outbreak of the Second World War, the Reich government designated a 20-kilometre-wide strip near the border with France as the Red Zone, which included the Wieslauterbahn.
 This resulted in the evacuation of the inhabitants of this area, bringing passenger traffic to a standstill for a year.
 Although the Wieslauterbahn was the target of several air raids during the Second World War, there was hardly any major damage.
 Nevertheless, traffic had to be restricted or suspended several times as the war progressed.